-The first Friends board meeting of the year took place Feb.
-9, 2015 at the home of President Pam Weiner.
+The first Friends Board meeting of the year took place February 9, 2015 at the home of President Pam Weiner.
 Garden Curator Susan Wilkins reported that Entomologist Elaine Evans has concluded her research at the Garden, having found 104 species of bees other than honey bees.
 In the first year of the survey she had catalogued 75 species of bees.
 The honey bees that have been kept in the Garden by Beez Kneez will be moved out and the focus will be on the volunteer bees in the area.
 More ash trees were removed from the Garden, this time in the wetland area.
 On the boardwalk project, contractor bids were still much too high.
 MPRB is going to contract directly with metal manufacturer and with Conservation Corp of Minnesota for installation in mid-summer 2015.
 Recycled ash wood for the treads is ready to go.
-Looks like this is the year it will get done.
+It looked like this was the year it would get built.

 Newsletter editor Meleah Maynard found a new design professional to volunteer doing layouts for the newsletter - John Toren from Nodin Press.
 Lauren Husting was looking for a way that volunteers could manage their own shifts on the on-line calendar.
 A committee was formed to review and restate the Friends bylaws: Gary Bebeau, Jayne Funk, Steve and Sally Pundt.

-The date was set for June 25th to have a fundraiser at the historic house of Mark Addicks, retired Chief Marketing Officer of General Mills.
-It would be known as the “Schutt House Event”.
-Details in the Summer section.
+The date was set for June 25th to have a fundraiser at the restored historic Schutt house of Mark Addicks, retired Chief Marketing Officer of General Mills.
+It would be known as the “Schutt House Event.”
+Details in the summer section.

-Below: The historic Mendon Schutt House where the Friends Summer Garden Event would be held.
+Below: The restored historic Mendon Schutt House where the Friends Summer Garden Event would be held.
+Photo Anthoy Waldera.